isomerpages/mccy-sgpo/index.md

       url: /why-partner-us
       subtitle: WHY
   - infopic:
-      title: How to Partner Us
+      title: How to Take Action
       description: Discover the necessary criteria and step-by-step procedure for submitting a partnership application
       button: Learn more